Events @ ARRAY | In-Person & Livestream

 Immigo aims to defend and provide equal opportunities for immigrants by creating bilingual resources to inform and providing educational as well as professional development programs to the immigrant community.

-The mission of the Los Angeles County Department of Arts and Culture is to advance arts, culture, and creativity throughout LA County.
-They provide leadership, services, and support in areas including grants and technical assistance for nonprofit organizations, countywide arts education initiatives, commissioning and care for civic art collections, research and evaluation, access to creative pathways, professional development, free community programs, and cross sector creative strategies that address civic issues.
-All of this work is framed by a longstanding commitment to fostering access to the arts, and the County’s Cultural Equity and Inclusion Initiative.
+The mission of the Department of Arts and Culture is to advance arts, culture, and creativity throughout Los Angeles County.
+It provides leadership, services, and support in areas including grants and technical assistance for nonprofit organizations, countywide arts education initiatives, commissioning and care for civic art collections, research and evaluation, pathways to the creative economy, and cross-sector creative strategies that address civic issues.

-Public Matters is a LA-based Creative Studio for Community Engagement.
+Public Matters is an artist led Creative Studio for Community Engagement.
 They advise clients and partners on proactive education and engagement strategies that transform the culture, practice, and experience of civic participation in communities of color.
 These strategies aim to address the trust gap between institutions and agencies and historically marginalized neighborhoods and communities.

 Pilipino Workers Center (PWC) is a non-profit that is building collective power to demand better living and working conditions in order to secure the dignity, safety, and economic stability of the Pilipino community in Southern California.